laanp/Icarus_Mods_Separated/README.md

 - Adds +10% to physical Resistance stats, for each module added.
 - Simply remove the module from your envirosuit aux. slot, to deactivate the effect.

+### laanp-PetesBeeKit_v1_w168_P.pak
+- Adds a complete kit to allow setup of a beekeeping station.
+- Adds a new Workshop item called "Pete's Bee Kit" under the Workshop menu called "Pete's Kits"
+- When consumed on planet, will unbundle the following equipment:
+  - (1) Beehive
+  - (1) Small Beehive Expansion
+  - (1) Large Beehive Expansion
+  - (1) Behive Extractor
+  - (1) Behive Breeding Centre
+  - (10) Queen Bees

 ### laanp-PetesBeaconTeleport_v1_w168_P.pak
 - Provides an interface to allow the player to teleport to any portable beacon that has been deployed on the map.
 - This mod now works in single mode, hosted multiplayer & dedicated server.